renoust/talipot/doc/user/workspace.rst

   .. image:: _images/i_histogram_statistics.png
       :width: 280

-  * **Mean and standard deviation**: Tulip computes the mean and the standard deviation and displays these values on the histogram.
+  * **Mean and standard deviation**: Talipot computes the mean and the standard deviation and displays these values on the histogram.

   * **Select nodes in range**: choose the lower and upper bound and select the nodes in between.

-  * **Density estimation**: Tulip will display a curve representing the distribution according to a given function (Uniform, Gaussian, Triangle, Epanechnikov, Quartic, Cubic or Cosine).
+  * **Density estimation**: Talipot will display a curve representing the distribution according to a given function (Uniform, Gaussian, Triangle, Epanechnikov, Quartic, Cubic or Cosine).

   Do not forget to click on *Apply* to commit your changes.